 A successful startup needs a product that is built with its target customers in mind.
 Understand the current problems they are facing, their expected solution, and how far your product meets their expectations.

-Given that your product fulfills this essential requirement, here are a few more tips from my side to keep in mind to acquire customers for your startup:
+Given that your product fulfils this essential requirement, here are a few more tips from my side to keep in mind to acquire customers for your startup.

 Your Target Customer is THE BOSS

 Your startup business journey won’t reach heights if there are no customers interested in buying your product.
 And that’s why knowing what your customer wants and strategically feeding their needs with your product is crucial for a successful startup.

 For this, optimally listing down your customer’s identity and need is the main task.
 The best way to do this is by creating a customer persona.

 Perform in-depth research and analysis of your potential customers and jot down details such as their:

 - Overall profile